Spatial intelligence in children:

 Activities for boosting spatial skills

 What practical steps can we take to help kids develop better spatial abilities?
-A growing body of research suggests that children hone spatial skills through certain kinds of play.
+A growing body of research suggests that children hone spatial intelligence through certain kinds of play.

 Read more about the benefits of construction toys, and click here for evidence-based activities and games that foster spatial intelligence in children.